COOLAutonomyLab/COOLAutonomyLab.github.io/join/index.md

 - [Another fellowship database](https://www.pathwaystoscience.org/grad.aspx)
 - [And yet another database](https://apps.grad.illinois.edu/fellowship-finder/SearchResult/selectedValues=11&31&28&SearchBy=)

+The curriculum in the biology graduate programs is flexible.
+Graduate students work with their advisor and committee to choose a set of courses.
+In my lab, it is common for students to take a mix of the following courses in their first two years.
+All incoming students take BIOL 901: Introductory Graduate Seminar.
+BIOL 901 is designed for you to build community within your cohort and learn about UNH.

+- BIOL 806: Data Science with R for the Life Sciences
+- BIOL 895: Theoretical Ecology
+- OE 895: Marine Ecosystem Modeling
+- NR 807: Environmental Modeling
+- BIOL 902: Scientific Writing
+- NR 905: Grant Writing
+- NR 909: Multivariate Statistics
+- NR 913: Hierarchical modeling and Bayesian Statistics
+- ANFS 933: Design, Analysis, and Interpretation of Experiments

 Depending on your specific interests, I might not be the best advisor for you at UNH.
 You may also want to reach out to [Dr. Melissa Aikens (plants, biology education)](https://colsa.unh.edu/person/melissa-aikens), [Dr. Elizabeth Fairchild (fish, fisheries)](https://colsa.unh.edu/person/elizabeth-fairchild), [Dr. Nathan Furey (fishes, sharks, animal movement)](https://colsa.unh.edu/person/nathan-furey), [Dr. Elizabeth Harvey (phytoplankton, harmful algal blooms)](https://colsa.unh.edu/person/elizabeth-harvey), [Dr. Brittany Jellison (marine invertebrates, intertidal systems, climate change)](https://colsa.unh.edu/person/brittany-jellison), [Dr. Gregg Moore (marine plants, restoration)](https://colsa.unh.edu/person/gregg-moore), and others in the [Biology Department](https://colsa.unh.edu/biological-sciences/people) or within the [College of Life Science And Agriculture](https://colsa.unh.edu/).